2008 Tibetan unrest: Kham & Amdo/Sichuan

-Chinese and Dalai Lama responses
+Responses from Chinese government and Dalai Lama

-CNN Beijing reported Chinese Premier Wen Jiabao "blamed supporters" of the Dalai Lama for the recent violence in Tibet.
-During a televised news conference, he claimed, "there is ample fact and we also have plenty of evidence proving that this incident was organised, premeditated, masterminded and incited" by them.
-A spokesman for the 14th Dalai Lama said the accusations were "absolutely baseless".
+Chinese Premier Wen Jiabao blamed the Dalai Lama's supporters for the recent violence in Tibet, and asserted that security forces exercised restraint in their response.

+The Dalai Lama called for both sides to avoid using violence and called on Chinese leaders to "address the long simmering resentment of the Tibetan people through dialogue with the Tibetan people."
+A spokesman for the 14th Dalai Lama said the Chinese government's accusations were "absolutely baseless".
-Contrastingly, Tibetan news website Phayul reported the protests were spontaneous and not orchestrated by the Dalai Lama.
-It claimed the younger generation of Tibetans were impatient with the Middle Way diplomatic approach and chose action instead.

-The Dalai Lama said pacifism is the only path to stop the "ethnic genocide", caused by migrating Han Chinese and by religious restrictions.
 The Dalai Lama has also stated that Tibetans are treated by China as second-class citizens in their own land, which has caused simmering resentment, and has repeatedly denied any involvement in organizing or inciting the unrest, and proposed to resign as the political leader if the violence continued.

 A reporter for The Economist, James Miles, when asked in an interview if the Dalai Lama was responsible for the riots, responded that he "didn't see any evidence of any organized activity", opining that "it's more likely that what we saw was inspired by a general desire of Tibetans both inside Tibet and among the Dalai Lama's followers, to take advantage of this Olympic year, but also inspired simply by all these festering grievances on the ground in Lhasa."
 He noted in another report that the rioting "seemed to be primarily an eruption of ethnic hatred".

-On April 1, rhetoric increased when the Chinese Public Security Ministry alleged that Tibet's supporters were planning suicide attacks, but provided no evidence or details.
+On 1 April, rhetoric increased when the Chinese Public Security Ministry alleged that Tibet's supporters were planning suicide attacks, stating that searches of monasteries had turned up 176 guns, 13,013 bullets, 19,000 sticks of dynamite, 7,725 pounds of unspecified explosives, two hand grenades, and 350 knives.
 Samdhong Rinpoche, prime minister of the Tibetan government-in-exile, denied these allegations, stating "Tibetan exiles are one-hundred-percent committed to nonviolence.
 There is no question of suicide attacks.
 But we fear that Chinese might masquerade as Tibetans and plan such attacks to give bad publicity to Tibetans".

 On 14 April, Chinese forces claimed that they had found semi-automatic firearms hidden throughout a temple in Ngawa.
 Chinese police officers told Chinese reporters, "they were modified semi-automatic weapons."